-Once on the ASP growth path, there is far greater scope for resilient and low-carbon development.
-This ASP growth path would be driven by a revitalized partnership between the state and the private sector, and benefit from full re-engagement of development partners, the MDBs, climate funds, and voluntary carbon markets.
-Additional climate measures set out in this report offer a way to further dampen the effects of climate change and improve the country's competitive advantage in key sectors such as mining and agriculture.
-These additional climate measures can be taken without losing proposed development gains set out in Vision 2030.
+Once on the ASP growth path, there is far greater scope for resilient and low-carbon development that could set Zimbabwe on a path to net-zero in the second half of the century.
+This resilient and low-carbon growth path would be driven by a revitalized partnership between the state and the private sector, and benefit from full re-engagement of development partners, the MDBs, climate funds, and voluntary carbon markets.
+Though the transition to the ASP scenario aligned with Vision 2030 and becoming a UNMIC is still vulnerable to climate change, the additional climate measures set out in this report offer a way to further dampen the effects and improve the country's competitive advantage in key sectors such as mining and agriculture.
+Moreover, these additional climate measures can be taken without losing proposed development gains.
 This more resilient ASP growth path could also return Zimbabwe to a net zero pathway in the second half of the century.